MaxITService/OneClickPrompts/code-notes.md

 ### `init.js`

 - **Purpose:** Main initialization script for the content script.
-It acts as the **Director** of the initial UI setup and embodies the **Crash-only** philosophy.
+It acts as the **Director** of the UI setup and embodies the **Crash-only** philosophy.
-- **Role:** Implements a **"decide first, then create"** architecture to prevent UI flicker.
-It asynchronously checks if the floating panel should be visible for the current site _before_ rendering any buttons.
-Based on this setting, it either injects the buttons into the traditional inline location (via `buttons-injection.js`) or directly into the floating panel.
-Its main initialization function (`publicStaticVoidMain`) is designed to be **idempotent** and is called on page load, SPA navigation, and panel closing to ensure a consistent and reliable UI state.
+- **Role:** Implements a **"decide first, then create"** architecture.
+It asynchronously loads all necessary configurations—both the user's current profile and global module settings (like Cross-Chat Prompt Sharing)—*before* rendering any UI.
+It then checks if the floating panel should be visible.
+Based on this setting, it either injects buttons into the traditional inline location (via `buttons-injection.js`) or directly into the floating panel.
+Its main initialization function (`publicStaticVoidMain`) is **idempotent** and is called on page load, SPA navigation, and panel closing to ensure a consistent and reliable UI state.

 ### `interface.js`